-Best Number of Recipients
+Best number of recipients?

 Knowing the various audience sizes, and which tend to work better for your organization, can be a game changer.
-This information allows you to optimize the size of your target groups based on the demonstrated actions from your subscribers.
+This information allows you to optimize the size of your Target Groups based on the demonstrated actions from your subscribers.

-Best Number of Links
+Best number of links?

-The effective use of hyperlinks is often a critical factor in the ability of a mailing to engage a reader.
+The effective use of hyperlinks is often a critical factor in the ability of a message to engage a reader.
 How many hyperlinks work best for your audience?
 How can you figure that out?
-Correlating the number of links in a mailing to an open rate and a click rate is a great analytical tool.
+Correlating the number of links in a message to an open rate and a click rate is a great analytical tool.
 If subscribers are expecting plenty of opportunities to click, you'll definitely want to know.
 This information is available to you in the Best Number of Links report.